sontek/sontek_net/blog/2014/08/03/preparing_cloud_images_with_libvirt.rst

     apt-get install virtinst virt-viewer

-If you prefer a graphical user interface may use virt-manager instead, but I try to keep everything in the CLI that way it can be repeated easily.
+If you prefer a graphical user interface, you may use virt-manager instead, but I try to keep everything in the CLI; that way it can be repeated easily.

 Preparing your disk